shan-emacs/emacs-packages-mirrors/melpa/langtool-readme.txt

 Put this file into load-path'ed directory, and byte compile it if desired.
 And put the following expression into your ~/.emacs.

+    (require 'langtool)

+## Settings (required):

+langtool.el have 3 types of client.

+1. Command line

+ This setting should be set, if you use rest of clients, to get full of completion support.
+And you should be set the variables before load this library.

     (setq langtool-language-tool-jar "/path/to/languagetool-commandline.jar")
     (require 'langtool)

-Alternatively, you can set the classpath where LanguageTool's jars reside:
+Alternatively, you can set the classpath where LanguageTool's jars reside (e.g. ArchLinux):

     (setq langtool-java-classpath
           "/usr/share/languagetool:/usr/share/java/languagetool/*")
     (require 'langtool)

+You can set a script that hold java setting (e.g. Gentoo):

+    (setq langtool-bin "/path/to/your/langtool")
+    (require 'langtool)

+2. HTTP server & client

-You can use HTTP server implementation which is now testing.
-This is very fast, but has security risk if there is multiple user on a same host.
-You can set both of `langtool-language-tool-jar' and `langtool-language-tool-server-jar' the later is prior than the former.
+ You can use HTTP server implementation.
+This is very fast after listen server, but has security risk if there are multiple user on a same host.
-[Recommended] You should set `langtool-language-tool-jar' correctly full of completion support like available languages.

     (setq langtool-language-tool-server-jar "/path/to/languagetool-server.jar")